ir47/f4w-podcast-downloader/README.md

   - Take in the podcast name and date range that is to be downloaded
   - Use a HTTP Request to download each of the podcasts
   - Store the downloaded podcasts in a passed in folder structure, either by date e.g. a new folder for each week, month or year

+Future Ideas:
+  - Front end to enter information
+  - Ability to add in words to look for in a title to selectivley download episodes
+  - Ability to select which podcasts to download in a range